ishtartec/CDF-Workshop/README.md

 ## Integrating the Schema Registry
 1. Creating the topic
-  - Step 1: Open an SSH connection to your EC2 Node.
+  - Step 1: Open an SSH connection to your GCP Node.
-  - Step 2: Naviagte to the Kafka directory (````/usr/hdf/current/kafka-broker````), this is where Kafka is installed, we will use the utilities located in the bin directory.
+  - Step 2: Naviagte to the Kafka directory (````/opt/cloudera/parcels/CDH````), this is where Kafka is installed, we will use the utilities located in the bin directory.

     ````
-    cd /usr/hdf/current/kafka-broker/
+    cd /opt/cloudera/parcels/CDH/
     ````

-  - Step 3: Create a topic using the kafka-topics.sh script
+  - Step 3: Create a topic using the kafka-topics script
     ````
-    bin/kafka-topics.sh --create --zookeeper demo.hortonworks.com:2181 --replication-factor 1 --partitions 1 --topic meetup_rsvp_avro
+    bin/kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic meetup_rsvp_avro

     ````